 Flexibility is the cornerstone of successfully managing the dynamic nature of work and study.

 Embrace change as part of the process and avoid rigid expectations.
-The ability to adapt to shifting priorities and schedules will help you maintain your equilibrium in the face of unexpected challenges.
+Your ability to adapt to shifting priorities and schedules will help you to find balance during unforseen events.

 9. Effective Study Techniques

 Learn and Apply Efficient Study Techniques